teamradish/TRTwitchPlaysBot/Wiki/Commands-Documentation.md

 - [`ListPressedInputsCommand`](../TRBot/TRBot.Commands/Commands/ListPressedInputsCommand.cs) (default: "!pressedinputs") - Lists all inputs currently pressed on a given virtual controller.
 By default, this uses your own controller port, but you can supply another port as an argument.
   - Example: "!pressedinputs 1" - Lists all pressed inputs on controller port 1.
   - Example: "!pressedinputs 2" - Lists all pressed inputs on controller port 2
+- [`GetSetTeamsModeCommand`](../TRBot/TRBot.Commands/Commands/GetSetTeamsModeCommand.cs) (default: "!teamsmode") - Obtains the enabled state of teams mode, or sets it if you have sufficient privileges and provide an argument.
+  - Example: "!teamsmode true" - Enables teams mode, causing new users to be assigned a different controller port based on [teams mode settings](./Settings-Documentation.md#teams_mode_enabled).
+  - Example: "!teamsmode false" - Disables teams mode, causing new users to be assigned to controller port 1 (value 0).
+- [`GetSetTeamsModeMaxPortCommand`](../TRBot/TRBot.Commands/Commands/GetSetTeamsModeMaxPortCommand.cs) (default: "!teamsmaxport") - Obtains the zero-based maximum controller port for teams mode, or sets it if you have sufficient privileges and provide an argument.
+It's recommended to set this below the virtual controller count, otherwise users assigned controller ports equal to or higher than it will need to manually lower their ports to play.
+  - Example: "!teamsmaxport 1" - Sets the max controller port to 2, so each new user will alternate between controller ports 1 and 2.
+  - Example: "!teamsmaxport 2" - Sets the max controller port to 3, causing each new user to be assigned either port 1, 2, or 3 based on the current rotating value.

 ## Game Progress/Logging
 - [`AddGameLogCommand`](../TRBot/TRBot.Commands/Commands/AddGameLogCommand.cs) (default: "!addlog") - Adds a time-stamped game log to the database.
 This log is used to indicate others of game progress.